‘THE HAND OF FEAR’

 It was funny when Sarah Jane said the Doctor ‘blew it’ in not taking her back to South Croydon.
 Aberdeen was where she ended up, I believe.
 Yeah, not far to travel to Croydon from Aberdeen by train, is it? 😀 I found it funny when the dog ran off after Sarah Jane chatted to him.
 The dog must’ve thought Sarah Jane was crazy. 😀

-On Disc 2 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, the ‘Changing Time’ making-of documentary; the ‘Swap Shop’ interview; the stereo sound audio mix option for the story and the DVD audio commentary can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, the ‘Changing Time’ making-of documentary; the ‘Swap Shop’ interview; the mono sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listing’ PDF can be found on there.
 The BBC continuity announcements for ‘The Hand of Fear’ have been updated into BBC trailers and continuity announcements for 2020 on the Blu-ray.
 The photo gallery and the info-text commentary option for ‘The Hand of Fear’ have been updated for 2020 on the Blu-ray.
-The 1977 ‘Doctor Who Annual’ PDF is sadly not included on ‘The Hand of Fear’ Blu-ray disc.
+The ‘Doctor Who Annual 1977’ PDF is sadly not included on ‘The Hand of Fear’ Blu-ray disc.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Hand of Fear’ with Tom Baker (the Fourth Doctor), Louise Jameson (Leela) and producer Philip Hinchcliffe as well as Peter Purves (Steven) and Sophie Aldred (Ace).
 There’s a special tribute documentary called ‘Our Sarah Jane – The Life of Elisabeth Sladen’, featuring contributions from those who knew her.
 There’s the ‘Doctor Who Stories: Elisabeth Sladen – Part Two’ interview (taken from the ‘Terror of the Zygons’ DVD) and the audio story ‘Exploration Earth: The Time Machine’ with Tom Baker and Elisabeth Sladen.
-There’s also a ‘coming soon’ trailer for ‘The Deadly Assassin’ with Tom Baker.
+There’s also a ‘coming soon’ trailer for ‘The Deadly Assassin’ with Tom Baker (taken from the ‘Image of the Fendahl’ DVD).

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts.

 ‘The Hand of Fear’ is a moving departure story for Elisabeth Sladen as Sarah Jane Smith.
-I enjoyed watching the Fourth Doctor and Sarah Jane in this adventure in defeating Eldrad.
-The farewell between the Doctor and Sarah Jane is one I won’t forget.
-It’s superbly played between the two stars.
+I enjoyed watching the Fourth Doctor and Sarah Jane in this adventure together and defeating Eldrad.
+The farewell between the Fourth Doctor and Sarah Jane is one I won’t forget.
+It’s superbly played by the two stars.

 ‘The Hand of Fear’ rating – 8/10